Mint-System/Odoo-Apps-Product-Attribute/product_listprice_currency/README.rst

 Product Listprice Currency
 ==========================

-Set listprice in different currencies and use them pricelist formulas.
+Set listprice in different currencies and use them in pricelist formulas.

 For a detailed documentation have a look at https://www.odoo-wiki.org/product-listprice-currency.html